Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 Best Match is our measure of the Buy Box for eBay.
 When we manage to land the space in Best Match that’s a measure of success for us.
 Amazon has their rules well documented – how you get into the Buy Box position – eBay does not have those rules quite as well down, so they fluctuate a little bit.
 It’s a very hungry baby to make sure eBay repricing works effectively.

 eBay and Amazon differ in many ways, but most dramatically in the display of products offered by multiple sellers.
 Amazon shows a single product page with the Buy Box showcasing the best offer, and puts other sellers’ offers on a separate page. eBay shows all sellers’ listings as search results, and orders them to show the best offers at the top.

 But if Amazon took the full list of sellers’ offers and made that their primary product page, or eBay consolidated all their separate product listings onto one page and showcased the top offer, the two marketplaces would look very similar.

-The effect of both Amazon’s Buy Box and eBay’s Best Match is very similar: to push to the forefront low-priced products offered by sellers who provide great customer service.
+The effect of both Amazon’s Buy Box and eBay’s Best Match is almost identical – to push low-priced products offered by sellers who provide great customer service to the forefront .
 Amazon’s Buy Box and eBay’s Best Match aren’t all that different, so why shouldn’t repricing be as effective on eBay as it is on Amazon?